What if an owner leaves the business and has an own life policy in our business trust?

-If a shareholding settlor stops holding shares in the company, for any reason other than their death, and before a death or critical illness claim, then any subsequent claim proceeds will be held for the benefit of the settlor absolutely.
-The trustees can assign the life policy to the departing shareholder and, as above, they could decide to assign the policy into a Flexible Trust.
+If a shareholder no longer owns shares in the company, for any reason other than their death, and before a death or critical illness claim, then any subsequent claim proceeds will be held under the business trust for the benefit of that shareholder absolutely, as settlor.
+The trustees can assign the life policy to the departing shareholder and, as above, they could subsequently decide to assign the policy into a Flexible Trust(Opens new window).